MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/new_project.md

-# Starting a new image analysis project
+# 🚩 Starting a new image analysis project

 If you have set up Python and installed Napari and Jupyter lab, you can start prototyping something for your image analysis project.

+It is likely that

+- Opening one of your images in Python and viewing it

+## Create a project folder

 One of the first challenges you'll face is deciding how to organize the structure of your project.
 A simple way to get started would be as outlined below.